arrangabriel/IT1901-project-gr23/get-fit/core/README.md

 - interface SubCategory: Methods: getValueOf(String) -> Subcategory: Used to get the subcategory value of a String.

-- LogEntry(EntryBuilder): The constructor of LogEntry.
+- LogEntry(EntryBuilder) -> void: The constructor of LogEntry.
 Validates the EntryBuilder with the validate(EntryBuilder) method by creating a Validity object.
 If the validity object is valid it sets the internal variables.
 If it is not valid it throws an IllegalArgumentException.

 - validate(EntryBuilder) -> Validity: Validate the EntryBuilder by checking the validity of the variables in the builder.
 It returns a Validity object.